bunsenapp/go-selenium/README.md

 [![GoDoc](https://godoc.org/github.com/bunsenapp/go-selenium?status.svg)](https://godoc.org/github.com/bunsenapp/go-selenium)
 [![Go Report Card](https://goreportcard.com/badge/github.com/bunsenapp/go-selenium)](https://goreportcard.com/report/github.com/bunsenapp/go-selenium)

+## Maintainer Required

+This package is no longer maintained.
+The author no longer uses Go, and will only fix this package should there be a major security issue.

+If you or someone you know is interested in maintaining this package, please raise an issue and tag me (@elsyms) in it.

 ## Introduction

 Yes, yet another Selenium Web Driver library has been brought to the table.
 This one, however, is slightly different.